joanisc/loyaltyCardsOpen/README.md

 1. Execute to install the app ``` ./install.sh ``` =>The script will install loyaltyCardsOpen to .local/share/loyaltyCards and create a .desktop file icon for the user.
 1. To execute the app, find the new created icon on your apps

+> Note: Alpine/PostmarketOS install will fail until 'sudo apk add coreutils' to make cp compatible with the install script

 ## Execute without installing (Method 2)

 1. Clone or download this repository